robinsch/ControllerMod335/readme.md

 3. Select the setting icon on the right (next to the gamepad icon).
 4. Copy and paste the text segement below and adjust it to your

-`-login "user e.g. Myaccount" -password "pass e.g. Mysecretpass" -realmName "realm e.g. Sunfury" - character "char e.g. Mychar"`
+`-login "user e.g. Myaccount" -password "pass e.g. Mysecretpass" -realm "realm e.g. Sunfury" - character "char e.g. Mychar"`

 # Updating